JATINGAHLOT/AgriSense-AI/README.md

-# Crop and Fertilizer Recommendation
+## Crop and Fertilizer Recommendation using Reaspberry Pi and ML